ZoharKarni/negex/negex.python/README.txt

-forked from chapmanbe/negex.
-negex.py -- A python module to implement Wendy Chapman's NegEx algorithm.

 This folder includes 5 files.
 1) 	negex.py: Python implementation of NegEx.
 	It can tag definitive negations only or both definitive and possible negations.